alessandroroli/Data-Analytics-Portfolio/README.md

 This dataset is from the 2016/17 round of the survey and includes over 500 variables, surveying more than 40,000 people.
 You can see my analysis **[here](https://public.tableau.com/app/profile/alessandro.roli/viz/AnalysisofEuropeanAttitudestoClimateChangeandEnergy/Story1)**.

+***PROJECT #4***

+In this project, I worked with a dataset available on Tableau: 'World Indicators,' and I created a dashboard to communicate how the global financial crisis has impacted the world from the perspective of GDP, using a journalistic approach.
+You can view my analysis **[here](https://public.tableau.com/app/profile/alessandro.roli/viz/GDPandGlobalFinancialCrisis/Dashboard1)**.